liquality/wallet-core/packages/wallet-core/README.md

 This will add metadata/info for your new provider to the available providers info/details.

 5. Create a new file for your new provider inside `packages/wallet-core/src/swaps/YOUR_PROVIDER`.
-You can create any separated clases or files if you need.
+You can create any separated classes or files if you need.
 Please check the folder `packages/wallet-core/src/swaps/` and the other providers to get an example.

-6. Implement the provider: your new provider should extend the class [SwapProvider](https://github.com/liquality/wallet-core/blob/develop/packages/wallet-core/src/swaps/SwapProvider.ts), it is an abtract class so you should implement at least these methods:
+6. Implement the provider: your new provider should extend the class [SwapProvider](https://github.com/liquality/wallet-core/blob/develop/packages/wallet-core/src/swaps/SwapProvider.ts), it is an abstract class so you should implement at least these methods:

 - \_getStatuses(): Record<string, SwapStatus>;
 - \_txTypes(): Record<string, string | null>;